christosmarg/minecurses/README.md

 # Minesweeper

-A simplistic minesweeper game written with the `ncurses` library.
+A simplistic minesweeper game using the `ncurses` library.
 The game was originally made as a university assignment of mine, but I decided to take it a bit further afterwards.

 ## How to play